 Seniors’ Chequing Account

 Seniors’ chequing accounts come with a variety of perks.
-Depending on the provider, these benefits range from unlimited free transactions to high-interest rates.
+These benefits range from unlimited free transactions to high-interest rates depending on the provider.
 Some seniors’ chequing accounts also come with extras, including free safety deposit boxes, personalized cheques, and other benefits.
 The CIBC Smart bank for seniors is a good option if you plan to open a chequing account.
 It has a zero-monthly fee, and you will get 12 free transactions per month.

 Frequently Asked Questions: